active volcano

 Volcanic ejecta from Mt.
 Asama are thickly deposited in Oiwabara in Karuizawa Town and Kaikoen in Komoro City.
 These are pyroclastic flows that erupted from the Pleistocene to ancient times.

-Its southern edge reaches as far as Nakagomehara in Saku City.
+The southern edge of the volcanic eruption reaches Nakagomehara in Saku City.
 It has the same physico-chemical characteristics as the Shirasu Plateau in southern Kyushu.
-Its geology is soft and easily eroded, resulting in the carving of U-shaped river valleys.
+The geology is soft and easily eroded, resulting in the carving of U-shaped river valleys.

-The most massive explosion of Mount Asama recorded historically was the great eruption from May to August 1783.
+The most massive explosion of Mount Asama recorded historically was the great eruption of May to August 1783.

-At the end of this great eruption, it spewed red-hot lava.
-The lava flow, 12 km long and up to 4 km wide, extends northward from the crater.
+The last of these great eruptions spewed red-hot lava.
+A lava flow 12 km long and up to 4 km wide extends from the crater to the north.
 The lava flow, which is made up of a series of huge andesite rocks, is called “Oni-Oshidashi” by modern people.

-As a result of the Tenmei Eruption, Mt.
-Asama produced 150 million tons of volcanic ejecta, the largest of which was Oni-Oshidashi.
-Onioshidashi is now a natural park and a tourist attraction in Kita-Karuizawa.
+The largest of the 150 million tons of volcanic ejecta produced by the Tenmei Eruption was the Oni-Oshidashi.
+Oni-oshidashi is now a nature park and a tourist attraction in Kita-Karuizawa.

-Although it has been more than 220 years since the great explosion, the lava of Oni-Oshidashi has not weathered, and not much vegetation has grown on its rocks.
+Although more than 220 years have passed since the great explosion, the lava of Oniooshidashi has not weathered, and not much vegetation has grown on its rocks.

 Snow form on Mt.
 Asama

-Because Mt.
-Asama is an independent peak, it can be seen in its entirety from Usuda Town (now Saku City), located at the southern edge of Saku-daira (Saku Basin), 25 km to the south.
+Asama is an independent peak and can be seen in its entirety from Usuda Town (now Saku City), located at the southern edge of Saku-daira (Saku Basin), 25 km to the south.

-In May, a snow shape called a “climbing carp,” “carp climbing waterfall,” or “leaping carp” can be seen on the left side of the mid-slope of Mt.
-Asama is the only mountain in the Saku area where snow patterns can be seen.
+In May, a snow pattern called “climbing carp,” “carp climbing waterfalls,” or “leaping carp” can be seen on the left side of the hillside of Mt.
+Asama is the only mountain in the Saku region where snow patterns can be seen.

-By the shape of the snow, farmers knew the progress of the weather and predicted the best time to do their farming.
-This was used to determine the dates for sowing paddy rice seedlings (sowing in strips) and planting rice.
+The farmers knew the progress of the weather and predicted the best time to farm according to the shape of the snow.
+This was how they determined the dates for sowing paddy rice seedlings (sowing in strips) and planting rice.